This story was originally published in May 2016.

 Tyrell simply sums it as “life on the road.”
 A life change at age 71 he never reasonably expected nor actively pursued but has come to greatly appreciate.

-In nearly five decades in the turbulent music business, Tyrell has enjoyed great triumph as an producer, songwriter, music supervisor, and now as a crooner charming audiences and filling the charts as a headlining performer, including his May appearance at the Stafford Centre that carried a particular anticipation.
+In nearly five decades in the turbulent music business, Tyrell has enjoyed great triumph as a Grammy-award winning producer for Rod Stewart’s 2004 Stardust: The Great American Songbook, Volume III, songwriter, music supervisor, and now as a crooner charming audiences and filling the charts as a headlining performer, including his May appearance at the Stafford Centre that carried a particular anticipation.

 “It’s the best,” Tyrell says of his rare opportunities to embrace a Houston stage.
 “It’s the best of any place I play in the world.
 I mean that.
 I have so many family and friends who always come out.
 People I’ve known my entire life.
 Those are the relationships which run the deepest for me.
 I stay at my sister’s house (fashion and lifestyle blogger Roz Pactor).
 I always check in with my St. Thomas buddies … Frankie B. (Mandola), Tony Mandola, Jerry Pizzitola … if I start naming names I won’t be able to name them all.
 And it was my bass player’s 40th birthday so as soon as we landed we headed to Carrabba’s for a bash.
 Cousin Johnny took great care of us.”

 Tyrell routinely punches a full featured set saluting Frank Sinatra, bringing a relaxed yet gregarious pop-swing style with old-time Las Vegas polish to timeless favorites “Come Fly With Me” … “The Tender Trap” … “It’s Magic” … et al.

 And of course his updated “The Way You Look Tonight,” the rendition he popularized for Father of the Bride in 1991 which ignited his career as a vocalist.